Vinberg pairs and Higgs bundles: Vinberg -pairs and Higgs bundles

 The {\bf moduli space of $\alpha$-polystable $(G,V)$-Higgs pairs} over $X$ is defined as the set of isomorphism classes of $\alpha$-polystable $(G,V)$-Higgs pairs and will be denoted by $\cM^\alpha(G,V).$ A GIT construction of these spaces is given by Schmitt in \cite{schmitt} and by Simpson for the moduli space of $0$-polystable $G$-Higgs bundles \cite{simpson2}.

-When $\alpha=0$, we refer to $0$-stability simply as stability (similarly for (semi, pol)stability), and denote the moduli space by $\cM(G,V)$.
+When $\alpha=0$, we refer to $0$-stability simply as stability (similarly for (semi, poly)stability), and denote the moduli space by $\cM(G,V)$.
 The {\bf moduli space of polystable $G$-Higgs bundles} will be denoted by $\cM(G)$.

 When $G$ is a classical group, Higgs pairs can be studied in terms of vector bundles.
 For example, if $G=\SL(n,\C)$, a $G$-Higgs bundle is equivalent to a pair $(E,\varphi)$ where $E$ is holomorphic vector bundle of rank $n$ and trivial determinant, and $\varphi$ is a homomorphism $E\to E\otimes K_X$ with vanishing trace.
 These are the original objects introduced by Hitchin in \cite{hitchin1987}.
 Here the stability condition is the familiar slope condition